 Our Pre-Literacy shelf is quite pink these days!

-But we’ve tried not to make the boys feel too left out.
 Check out our Valentine Vehicles activities:

 Sorting vehicles by color

 (Source: Valentine Vehicles)

 Sorting by size (Source: Valentine Vehicles)